HomagGroup/HOMAG-Connect/Applications/MaterialManager/Samples/Create/Boards/Readme.md

 <h1 id="createBoardType"> Create board type</h1>

-With the Homag Connect materialManager boards client, new board types can be created.
+With the HOMAG Connect materialManager boards client, new board types can be created.

 <strong>Example:</strong>